-After due notice, a hearing was held , the Appellant, appeared on her own behalf.
-Appeals Coordinator, represented , the Medicaid Health n Plan (hereinafter MHP).
-Medical Director, appeared as a witness for
+After due notice, a hearing was held appeared on her own behalf.
+Inquiry Dispute Appeals Resolution Coordinator, represented Molina Healthcare of Michigan, the Medicaid Health Plan ("MHP").
+Chief Medical Officer, appeared as a witness for Molina Healthcare of Michigan.
+Was present as an observer.